-Now a seasoned pro on the holiday front, Corfu is one of those places that, clichéd as it may sound, caters for all tastes.
+Now a seasoned pro on the vacation front, All Inclusive holidays to Corfu, clichéd as it may sound, cater for all tastes.
 For a low-key escape, head to somewhere like Acharavi in the north, where it’s all about lazy days on the beach and quiet evenings in tavernas.
 At the other end of the scale you’ve got neon-lit Kavos, down on the south coast, which raises the roof most nights.
 For something in between, places like Sidari are a good bet.

 When it comes to days out, there’s everything from palaces to waterparks.
 A good starting point is Corfu Town, with its old fortress and pretty Venetian houses.
 And on the nature front, you’ve got Mount Pantokrator and Lake Korission.